brunagil/arduino-bot/README.md

-# arduino-bot
+# Arduino-bot project

-Code to move the robot
+Objective: move the robot forward, backward, left and right
+Tools: WIP

+### About the code:

+WIP

+### Final result: